easypropertylistings/Easy-Property-Listings/README.md

 ## Change Log

+= 3.4.39 February 21, 2022 =

+- Tweak: Adjustment to the $epl_author class to allow override and extending.
+- Fix: Added missing arguments variable in epl_no_property_featured_image action.

 = 3.4.38 February 07, 2022 =

 - New: Shortcode template fallback.
 If a template file does not exist then the default will load instead of producing an error.